waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 ### Expected Test Result

-Statement detailing what should happen.
+When the player runs the game there will be a pop up explaining the back story to the game and what the player needs to do to complete it

 ---

 ## Player movement

-**VALID** tests whether the player can move around on the map **BOUNDARY** test to see if the player can explore the map boundaries to its full extent **INVALID** test they player trying to move through a locked path
+**VALID** tests whether the player can move around on the map and the current location name, description, and action type will change
+**BOUNDARY** test to see if the player can explore the map boundaries to its full extent **INVALID** test they player trying to move through a locked path

 ### Test Data To Use

 - the player starts in the abandoned house and will try to move left, then they will try to move up into the attic I have chosen these because when the player moves left this is a valid move, and when they try to move into the attic without opening it this is an invalid move.

+Or say move around whole map

 ### Expected Test Result

-- when the player moves left this will ba a valid move and they will move from the abandoned house into the hallway, if the player tries to move through the closed attic or outside of the map nothing will happen as the button will be disabled
+- when the player moves left this will ba a valid move and they will move from the abandoned house into the hallway, resulting in the current location name, description, and action type changing, if the player tries to move through the closed attic or outside of the map nothing will happen as the button will be disabled

 ---

+- NOTE: I changed the collect button to an action button because i wanted to have different actions for each location
+- e.g. collect, use, open, or none

 ## Action button